RoboSnow/arduinoCode/README.md

-# 雪他 (Yukita) Arduino Code V0.2.0
+# 雪他 (Yukita) Arduino Code V0.3.0
 ## Notes:
-- In this version we added ip address and code version sending.
-As well as a time and controller battery meter.
+- In this version we adjusted the code to constanly send the ip address and the version of code to TouchOSC so that the rx light (red) would flash letting the user know it was connected.
-- Plow code was changed from "plowUp & plowDwn" to "plowCode"
-	- This was done just to try out a different code and idea.
-Just as V0.2.0, this code is not tied to any actual idea or theory for Yukita.
+- The plowcodding was changed to just one section of code; this was done just to discover different ways to move the plow.
+At this point we do not have a working plow idea.

 ## Hardware:
 - Router